opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 ## 27. Requests and other Correspondence

 (1) All Requests relating to or in connection with any pending cause or matter are to be made using the electronic forms available through the Electronic Filing Service.
-Where an electronic form is available through the Electronic Filing Service for the Request that is sought, the Registry has the discretion to refuse acceptance of other forms of written correspondence (including letters or facsimiles) and to refuse to act on such correspondence.
+Where an electronic form is available through the Electronic Filing Service for the Request that is sought, the Registry has the discretion to refuse acceptance of other forms of written correspondence (including letters) and to refuse to act on such correspondence.

 (1A) All correspondence to the Court relating to or in connection with any pending cause or matter shall be copied to all other parties to the cause or matter or to their solicitors unless there are good reasons for not so doing.
 Solicitors are further reminded that the Court should not be copied on correspondence between parties or their solicitors.
 The Registry has the discretion to reject or refuse to act on any inappropriate or *ex parte* correspondence.